larzilla/sharepoint-online-boilerplate/README.md

 3. Update `sharepointDir` with the location of the [mapped drive](https://support.microsoft.com/en-us/kb/2616712) for the sharepoint site.
 4. In the gruntfile, update the title of the styleguide under the 'kss' task options.
 5. Run the default grunt task with `grunt`

+##### Using the masterpages #####

+A set of blank masterpages are included in this repository.
+These require some customization and are not ready for immediate use.
+Uncomment the paths to custom stylesheets, favicon, and variables file located in the header.